Boundary and Taxonomy of Integrator Reach Sets: Boundary of the Integrator Reach Set

 \section{Boundary of the Integrator Reach Set}

-In this Section, we build on the developments in Sec. \ref{sec:introduction} and \ref{sec:SupportFunctionSec}, to derive the parametric representation of $\bm{x}^{\text{bdy}}\in\partial\mathcal{R}\left(\{\bm{x}_{0}\},t\right)$, the boundary of the forward reach set for integrator dynamics with compact set-valued uncertainties in control inputs.
+In this Section, we build on the developments in Sec. \ref{sec:introduction} and \ref{sec:SupportFunctionSec}, to derive the parametric representation of $\bm{x}^{\text{bdy}}\in\partial\mathcal{R}\left(\{\bm{x}_{0}\},t\right)$, the boundary of the forward reach set for integrator dynamics with box-valued uncertainties in control inputs.
 We then provide a principled approach to deduce the implicit equations of the boundary.